+Post in Profile

+organisational chart of the

+chart of the

+Name of director company

+Mr José Ignacio Sánchez Galán Chairman & CEO

+Salamanca, Spain, 1950.

-Name of director Post in organisational chart of the company Profile Mr José Ignacio Sánchez Galán Chairman & CEO Salamanca, Spain, 1950 He is the chairman of the boards of directors of the country subholding companies of the Iberdrola Group in the United Kingdom (Scottish Power Limited), the United States of America (Avangrid, Inc., a NYSE-listed company) and Brazil (Neoenergia, S.A.).
-He is a member of the group of top utility executives of the World Economic Forum (Davos), which he has chaired, and of the Steering Committee of the European Round Table of Industrialists.
-Personal profile and academic training
+He is the chairman of the boards of directors of the country subholding companies of the Iberdrola group in the United Kingdom (Scottish Power Ltd.), the United States (Avangrid, Inc., a NYSE-listed company) and Brazil (Neoenergia, S.A., a company listed on the BOVESPA in Brazil).

+He is a member of the group of top utility executives of the World Economic Forum (Davos), which he has chaired, and of the Steering Committee of the European Round Table of Industrialists and of the J.P.
+Morgan International Council.

-He graduated as an Industrial Engineer from the Engineering School (ICAI) of Universidad Pontificia Comillas (Madrid).
+He graduated as an Industrial Engineer from the Technical Engineering School of Universidad Pontificia Comillas (Madrid).

 He has received honorary doctorate degrees from the universities of Salamanca, Edinburgh, and Strathclyde (Glasgow).
-He has been on the faculty of Escuela Técnica Superior de Ingeniería (ICAI), and is currently a visiting professor at the University of Strathclyde, chairman of the Social Council of the University of Salamanca and a member of the Dean's Advisory Council of the Massachusetts Institute of Technology (MIT).
+He has been on the faculty of Escuela Técnica Superior de Ingeniería (ICAI), and is currently a visiting professor at the University of Strathclyde, chairman of the Social Council of the University of Salamanca, a member of the Dean's Advisory Council of the Massachusetts Institute of Technology (MIT) and a trustee of the Comillas-ICAI University Foundation.